+Lynsey is passionate about providing opportunities for excellence in youth choral music.
 In October 2017, Lynsey founded Dublin Youth Choir.
-Dublin Youth Choir aims to fill the regional gap in choral music education in Dublin.
-Dublin Youth Choir comprises three choirs: Chamber Choir, Youth Choir, Male Voice Choir.
-In September 2018, Dublin Youth Junior Choir will begin.
-The Belfast Philharmonic Youth Chamber Choir and Dublin Youth Chamber Choir have joined together for a number of projects as Cross Border Youth Choir.
-They have worked with the BBC Singers, made their debut performance in Belfast in October 2017, and performed at the City of Derry International Choral Festival.
-They will take part in a performance of the Great War Symphony in the Royal Albert Hall in October 2018 as one of the satellite choirs.
+Dublin Youth Choir aims to fill the regional gap in incremental choral music education in Dublin.
+Dublin Youth Choir comprises Chamber Choir, Youth Choir, Male Voice Choir, and Junior Choir, and DYC is still growing!
+Dublin Youth Training Choir will begin in 2019.
+Lynsey is also the Musical Director of the Belfast Philharmonic Youth and Chamber Choirs.
+As both the Belfast Philharmonic Youth and Chamber Choirs and Dublin Youth Choir share a philosophy of music education that is inspired by Kodály, the development of musicianship is at the heart of the work of both organisations.
+The Belfast Philharmonic Chamber Choir and Dublin Youth Chamber Choir have joined together for a number of projects as the Cross Border Youth Choir.
+They have worked with the BBC Singers, performed at the City of Derry International Choral Festival, and recorded for the Royal Albert Hall.

 Jennifer graduated from the Kodály Institute of the Liszt Academy of Music with a double postgraduate diploma in Music Pedagogy and was awarded the Balassi Institute Scholarship to continue her studies for a second year.